-With Facebook Ad Manager, businesses are able to upload their own email lists into the system, allowing them to see how many of the people they communicate with are on Facebook.
-The data is double-blind, meaning Facebook doesn’t acquire or store these emails, nor do businesses see each email’s associated profile.
+With Facebook Ad Manager, businesses can upload their own email lists into the system, allowing them to see how many of the people they communicate with are on Facebook.
+You get a clearer picture of who your customers are.

 Creating a custom audience with your own email data allows businesses to control who they’re marketing to, ultimately providing greater control of their overall budget.

-Once you have a fuller idea of who your customers are, you can begin to experiment with what they actually want to receive from your business.
+Once you have a more complete picture of who your customers are, you can experiment with what they want to receive from your business.

-If you’re running a professional services company, perhaps you could create a contest that’s exclusively for your email list.
-This can be a great way to reward those who have decided to allow your company to promote to them, in addition to being a great carrot for those who aren’t already on your list.
+If you’re running a professional services company, you could create a contest that’s exclusively for your email list.
+This can be a great way to reward email list subscribers, in addition to being a great carrot to encourage more people to sign up.

-Social networks offer the chance for customers, prospects, and readers to talk back to businesses in a public forum.
-But often times, the best approach, or at least, the desired medium, is one-to-one communication.
+Social networks offer customers, prospects and readers the chance to engage with businesses in a public forum.
+But often, the best approach is 1-to-1 communication.

 Knowing where you stand with your email list is important.
-If people aren’t responding to your sends like they once had, that’s a clear sign of stagnation (at which point, immediate action needs to be taken).
+If people aren’t responding to your messages as they once had, that’s a clear sign of stagnation and you’ll want to take immediate action to address any issues.

-But even when things are going just fine and dandy, sending out a friendly survey that gauges your performance and your list’s overall satisfaction is a great way to make it known that you care.
-Offering your subscribers a chance to bend your ear is a great way to find better solutions for your own offerings.
+However, even when things are going well, sending out a friendly survey that gauges your performance and your subscribers’ overall satisfaction is a great way to show that you care.
+And being open to subscribers’ feedback is a way to find better solutions for your offerings.

 How to Start Building Your Email List

-Email is one of the most versatile and malleable forms of marketing and data available to any business.
-Getting people to sign-up for your content and promotions clearly gives you the opportunity to reach your most desirable consumer segment.
+Getting people to sign up for your content and promotions gives you the opportunity to reach your most desirable consumer segment.

-Capturing emails is hard.
-Just about every business, local and national, is competing for the attention of your target audience and there are only so many promotions and company newsletters people can handle each week.
+However, capturing emails can be difficult.
+Just about every business, local and national, is competing for the attention of your target audience, and there are only so many promotions and company newsletters people can handle each week.

-In order to cultivate the best group of subscribers for your own business’s email list, companies need to put themselves into their consumer’s shoes.
+So how do you cultivate the best group of subscribers for your own business’s email list?
+There are several business-specific options to pursue.

 For example, if you’re running a restaurant, one of the easiest ways to acquire a new email address is with your physical assets.
 Adding a flyer to a customer’s bag or a clear call to action at the top or bottom of their receipt is perfect for a takeout place or food truck.
-With a captive audience, a sit-down restaurant could benefit from promoting the benefits of joining their mailing list on a table tent.
+In contrast, a sit-down restaurant could benefit from promoting the benefits of joining their mailing list on a table tent.

-A retail store can build their base through the promotion of a membership program, giving members the chance to gain exclusive discounts.
-For a professional service organization, like a CPA or law office, providing a free consultation for new subscribers could be incentive enough for curious website visitors to share their email.
+A retail store can build its base by promoting a membership program, giving members the chance to gain exclusive discounts.
+For a professional service organization, like a CPA or law office, providing free consultations for new subscribers could be incentive enough for curious website visitors to share their email.